-(Unaudited - Prepared by Management) (Expressed in Canadian Dollars) For the three months ended March 31, 2022 and 2021
+(Unaudited - Prepared by Management) (Expressed in Canadian Dollars)

 4. EXPLORATION AND EVALUATION ASSETS (cont'd...)

 Monroe Property, Fort Steele Mining Division, British Columbia

 During the year ended December 31, 2016, the Company executed an option agreement to earn an undivided 50% interest in the Monroe property located in the Fort Steele Mining Division, southeast British Columbia.
 In order to exercise the option (the "Option"), the Company has made a firm commitment to spend an initial \$100,000 in exploration expenditures on the Monroe property in the first year (commitment met as at December 31, 2016), followed by additional annual optional exploration expenditures totalling \$2.9 million by May 2021.